alexle/alexle.github.com/posts/pearl_street_mile.markdown

 For most runners, it's all about how far and how long you go nowadays.
 Anything shorter than a half-marathon gets tossed in the "not-impressive" category.

 Personally, I love endurance events.
 My last 3 races have been [marathons][2] and I'm running my first 50k in a couple weeks.
-I understand just completing a certain distance is a goal for many people.
+I understand just completing a certain distance is a worthy goal for many people.

 But what happened to *competing* against our peers and ourselves?
 It is called a race, after all.
 Why aren't questions like "How *fast* was your run" and "Want to race to the fire hydrant and back" asked anymore?